Kloudless/file-picker/README.md

   This method isn't impacted by the `delete_accounts_on_logout` option.

+* `picker.destroy()`

+  Destroy the file picker instance.
+It includes closing the file picker, removing the EventListener, and removing the DOM including the file picker iframe.

+  This method won't clean up localStorage/sessionStorage, so the authentication tokens won't be removed.

 ### Script tag example

 To start using the File Picker, simply include the JavaScript file in your